What Does a Timber or Wood Retaining Wall Cost?

 Permits, Inspection, and Installation Costs

-Here are miscellaneous costs you might have, plus the timber retaining wall installation cost.
+Here are miscellaneous costs you might have, plus the timber retaining wall installation labor time and cost.

 Permits and Inspection